SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images

-With the unprecedented developments in deep learning, deep neural networks have been widely applied and achieved great success in many medical image segmentation tasks \cite{ronneberger2015u,isensee2020nnunet}.
+With the unprecedented developments in deep learning, deep neural networks have been widely applied and achieved great success in medical image segmentation \cite{ronneberger2015u,isensee2020nnunet}.
 However, existing deep models are often tailored for specific tasks, which require task-specific training data for model development and lack the capacity for generalization across different tasks.
-When adapted to new segmentation task, additional training with annotated data is required.

 The emergence of pre-trained foundation models has sparked a new era due to their remarkable generalization abilities across a wide range of downstream tasks \cite{moor2023foundation,willemink2022toward}.
 For image segmentation, the introduction of the Segment Anything Model (SAM) \cite{SAM} has gained massive attention as a promptable foundation model capable of generating fine-grade segmentation masks to unseen targets using positional prompts like points or bounding boxes.
 However, the original SAM is trained on natural images characterized by strong edge information, which differs significantly from medical images, especially PET images that exhibit low contrast and weak boundaries.
 When directly applying SAM without any adaptation, its performance significantly left behind task-specific segmentation models \cite{SAM4MIS,SAM-Empirical}.
-Despite the attempts of fine-tuning and adapting SAM for medical images \cite{MedSAM,3DSAM-adapter}, these works mainly focus on modalities like CT and MRI with detailed physiological structural information, ignoring the PET imaging.
+Despite the attempts of fine-tuning and adapting SAM for medical images \cite{MedSAM,3DSAM-adapter}, these works mostly focus on CT and MRI images with detailed physiological structural information, ignoring the PET imaging.
 A significant obstacle lies in the scarcity of large-scale annotated PET datasets, which is attributable to the high costs associated with acquisition and annotation.
 Existing PET datasets \cite{AutoPET,hecktor} are relatively small and only focus on the segmentation of limited targets.
 Besides, the low image quality and the presence of partial volume effects complicate the annotation of segmentation targets from PET images, potentially leading to inconsistent annotation quality.